Carnap/Carnap-Documentation/doc/dashboard.md

 After the end-date of the course, the class will be archived at the bottom of the manage-courses tab, under the heading "Old Courses".
-Once the class is archived, you'll still be able to edit the class' properties, download grades as a `.csv` file, and delete the class.
-If you need to reactive an archived class, just set its end-date for some point in the future.
+Once the class is archived, you'll still be able to edit the class's properties, download grades as a `.csv` file, and delete the class.
+If you need to reactivate an archived class, just set its end-date for some point in the future.

 ### Assign Textbook Problems